Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Curious — are you still using [Competitor Name] for your sales sequencing?

-Lots of their users are switching over to us because they’re tired of paying for separate tools like inbox warming.
+Lofts of their users are switching over to us because they’re tired of paying for separate tools like inbox warming.
+That’s native in our platform.

 Open to comparing the cost?

-Why this sales email works: You’re driving a wedge between the prospect and their current provider by highlighting a specific weakness (hidden costs and separate tools).
-“Are you still using…” implies the tool may be outdated, which can trigger a fear of missing out.
+Why this email template works: You drive a wedge between the prospect and their current provider by highlighting hidden costs.
+Asking if they’re "still using" a tool implies it may be outdated, triggering a fear of missing out.

 Subject: Your point on efficiency